ecboghiu/inflation/README.md

 print(sdprelax.status)
 ```

-For more information about the theory and other features, please visit the [documentation](https://ecboghiu.github.io/inflation/), and more specifically and [Tutorial](https://ecboghiu.github.io/inflation/_build/html/tutorial.html) and [Examples](https://ecboghiu.github.io/inflation/_build/html/examples.html) pages.
+For more information about the theory and other features, please visit the [documentation](https://ecboghiu.github.io/inflation/), and more specifically the [Tutorial](https://ecboghiu.github.io/inflation/_build/html/tutorial.html) and [Examples](https://ecboghiu.github.io/inflation/_build/html/examples.html) pages.

 ## How to contribute